Contemporary Luxury in the Heart of Northern Italy

 Comfort and climate control:

-• From May to September, the outdoor swimming pool (approx. 88,000 liters) is heated to 28°C.
+• From May to September, the outdoor pool (approximately 88,000 liters) is heated to 28°C.

 Security & Safety